Editorial Integrity

 The Tax Trade-Off Investors Need to Plan For: Depreciation Recapture

-That real-property limitation matters for cost segregation.
-Section 1245 personal property can create different recapture exposure than Section 1250 real property.
-Investors who plan to combine cost segregation with a 1031 exchange should review the classification details before the sale, not after.
+Investors who plan to combine cost segregation with a 1031 exchange should review the classification details before listing the property for sale.

 How Cost Segregation Supports the Next Rental Purchase